-Dave Ostendorf, Partner & Chief Actuary, Health Exchange Resources
+Dave Osterndorf, Partner & Chief Actuary, Health Exchange Resources

 Executive Summary

 With employers (both members and non-members), providers, brokers/consultants, sponsoring organizations and strategic partners in attendance, the Business Health Care Group (BHCG) conducted its annual meeting at the new Fiserv Forum on January 23, 2019.
-The meeting, entitled Game On, was kicked off by presentations from Jeff Kleuver (BHCG’s Executive Director) and Dave Ostendorf (BHCG’s chief strategic consultant and actuary), who reported on membership growth, new employer solutions, and the organization’s successes and strategic direction.
+The meeting, entitled Game On, was kicked off by presentations from Jeff Kluever (BHCG’s Executive Director) , who reported on membership growth, diversification with new employer solutions, and the organization’s successes and Dave Osterndorf (BHCG’s chief strategic consultant and actuary), who detailed the strategic direction of BHCG.

 David Smith from UnitedHealthcare (UHC) shared data results from the three-year ongoing partnership with BHCG and employer members’ utilization of the Premium designation and Tier 1 programs.
 He was followed by two advisory panel discussions (UnitedHealthcare’s Premium designation/Tier 1 programs and the BHCG/Navitus Health Solutions transformative pharmacy benefit management solution) featuring employers, consultants and program experts.

-The Leading Change, Creating Value Award was presented by Lisa Mrozinski of Baird on behalf of BHCG to the Sixteenth Street Community Health Centers for their commitment to provide high quality health care, health education and social services for residents of multi-cultural neighborhoods, as well as their dedication to the complete health of the individual and overall health of the community.
+The Leading Change, Creating Value Award was presented by BHCG’s Executive Steering Committee Member Lisa Mrozinski of Baird, to the Sixteenth Street Community Health Centers for their commitment to provide high quality health care, health education and social services for residents of multi-cultural neighborhoods, as well as their dedication to the complete health of the individual and overall health of the community.

 2019 Annual Meeting Photo Gallery

-BHCG Year in Review: Continuing Results and Emerging Solutions
+BHCG Year in Review: Continuing Results and Emerging Employer Solutions

 Jeff Kluever, Executive Director, BHCG